Nazulka/Poster-Panda/README.md

 * Wireframes were created using Balsamiq Wireframes at the planning stage of the project.

-* Some changes were made to the original wireframes during development process, particularly, I decided that only the Home page will feature a footer and all the rest of the pages fit in one page for better user experience.
+* Some changes were made to the original wireframes during development process, particularly, I decided that only the Home page will feature a footer and all the rest of the pages (with the exception of the Products page) fit in one page for better user experience.
 Also, About, FAQs and Contact Us pages were not included in the project because it was considered low importance and low viability.

 [Desktop/Tablet and Mobile Wireframes](https://github.com/Nazulka/Poster-Panda/blob/master/readme_docs/ms4-all-wireframes.pdf "Project wireframes created using Balsamiq")